UKICER 2025

 Submission

-Research paper, workshop proposals, posters, RIPPA and Doctoral Consortium submissions must be made through EasyChair.
+Research paper, workshop proposals, posters, RIPPA and Doctoral Consortium submissions must be made through EasyChair (Details to be confirmed).

 There is an option on the submission form to indicate whether the submission is a research paper, workshop proposal or poster abstract.
-There is seperate format guidnace for each submission type.
+There is separate format guidance for each submission type.

 All submission must confirm to the relevant ACM proceeding template.